ivikash/TabGenius/README.md

 3. Enable "Developer mode" in the top-right corner
 4. Click "Load unpacked" and select the extension directory
 5. The Tab Sorter extension should now be installed and visible in your toolbar

+### Using Chrome's Built-in Gemini
+To use Chrome's built-in Gemini Nano model:
+1. Make sure you're using Chrome version 131 or later
+2. The extension will automatically use Chrome's built-in Gemini if available
+3. Select "Chrome Gemini" from the AI Model dropdown

 ## Usage